statelyai/xstate/.changeset/ninety-paws-roll.md

 '@xstate/graph': patch
 ---

-Fixed imports to not import from `xstate/src`
+Fixed an internal import to not import from `xstate/src`